Tastytrade rating

 Is tastytrade FDIC/SIPC Insured?

-Only banks get FDIC insurance.
-Since tastytrade is not a bank, it does not have FDIC coverage.
-However, as a brokerage firm, it does qualify for SIPC protection and is a member of SIPC.
-So, each account at the broker is covered up to $500,000, and half of that can be used for uninvested cash.
+Only banks have FDIC insurance. tastytrade is not a bank, so it does not offer FDIC coverage.
+But as a brokerage, tastytrade is a member of the SIPC.
+This means each investment account is covered up to $500,000.
+Up to half of this amount can be used for uninvested cash in the account.

 Open tastytrade Account